 A blue-chip stock is a large-cap company with a proven track record of profitability and growth.
 These companies have existed for many years and are financially stable to withstand economic downturns.
 They are one of the most reliable investment choices in the market.

 These companies have strong financial positions and long histories of stability, which makes them ideal for risk-averse investors who are willing to sacrifice high returns for stability and security.
 While blue chip stocks are not immune to market volatility, they tend to hold up well during economic uncertainties, making them an essential component of a well-diversified portfolio for many investors.
 Some examples of blue chip stocks include Apple, Amazon, and Johnson&Johnson.

 TOP 5 Blue Chip Stocks

 Blue chip stocks are large companies that have strong business models and substantial financial resources at their disposal.
 These companies tend to be more stable than other types of stocks because they have long histories of success and steady growth.
-They also tend to pay higher dividends than other types of stocks, which means you’ll get paid even if the company’s profits fall short of expectations.
+They tend to pay relatively higher dividends.

 Here are five blue-chip stocks for your portfolio:

 1. Advanced Micro Devices (AMD)